1939 Iowa Hawkeyes football team: Roster

+The following players received varsity letters for their performance on the 1939 Iowa football team:

 Game summaries

 South Dakota

 After a few uneventful series, Iowa got its first touchdown of the year on a 65-yard touchdown run by Kinnick.
 The Hawkeyes broke the game open in the second quarter, as Kinnick scored three touchdowns (two rushing, one passing) in the period.

 Coach Anderson pulled many of his starters at halftime, but Vollenweider returned the second half kickoff 92 yards for a touchdown.
 Anderson, upset with the futility of the offense in the second half, reinserted Kinnick into the lineup with less than a minute remaining in the game.
 Kinnick quickly led Iowa down the field and passed for the touchdown, his fifth of the game.